Leveraging Cisco Catalyst Center Wireless Automation for Optimal Network Management White Paper

 We recommend that you link sites at a higher level in the site hierarchy, such as the area/Campus node, when associating them to a network profile and selecting managed AP locations during wireless controller provision.
 This approach facilitate the automatic inheritance of all child sites or new buildings in the future.

-If you're using both site-level overrides and network profile overrides (the same SSID with varying network profile properties for different sites), Catalyst Center choses the WLAN/Policy profile name based on site-level overrides in network settings.
+If you're using both site-level overrides and network profile overrides (the same SSID with varying network profile properties for different sites), Catalyst Center selects the WLAN/Policy profile name from the wireless network profile.
+However, if any site-level override is applied and the site is part of a WLC Managed AP Location, the WLAN/Policy profile name will be taken from the wireless network settings page (site-level override).

 For any modifications to the AP zone you must provision wireless controller before AP provisioning, So we recommend that you establish all SSIDs and AP zones in advance to avoid additional wireless controller provisioning operations.